Finding A Way To Communicate That They Are Never Alone

 When I was a teenager, I, like probably many of you, knew I had all of the answers.
 I also knew that my parents (especially my Dad) did not.
 One night a heated conversation turned into an argument.
 I went to bed feeling completely misunderstood, tears rolling down my face.
 Of course, now, I don’t remember what the argument was about but, I will never forget what happened the next morning.

 As I was dressing for the day, I found a note in my dresser.
 Looking at the handwriting, I knew immediately it was from my Dad.
 I opened it and read:

-“Dear Hannah, I am so sorry for the way I treated you tonight.
-I love you and even though it is impossible for me to comprehend; I hope you remember that your Father in Heaven loves you even more than I do.”
+“Dear Hannah, I am sorry for the way I treated you tonight.
+I love you.
+Even though it is impossible for me to comprehend; I hope you remember that your Father in Heaven loves you even more than I do.”

 My Paradigm Shift

 It went on, but those are the words I have never forgotten: “Remember your Father in Heaven loves you even more than I do”.
 Even in the throws of adolescence, I knew my Dad loved me with his whole heart and soul; but, to think that my Heavenly Father loved me even more, changed the way I viewed my relationship with God.

 More than twenty years have passed.
 Life has been full of both happiness and pain.
 But, I hold on tight to the knowledge that I have a Father in Heaven that loves me unconditionally and is completely accessible anytime, anyplace.

 It’s a principle I try to share with my kids in those quiet moments when love is palpable.
 I want them to know that even when I am not accessible, or when I don’t have the answers, there is Someone who is and who does.
 Someone who loves them even more (hard to imagine) than me.
 They have a powerful, loving, always available, Father in Heaven.